jmetzger/training-kubernetes-security-en/README.md

     * PSA (PodSecurity Adminssion)
     * Exercise with PSA

- 1. Pod Sicherheit
+ 1. Pod Security
-    * ServiceAccounts (automount) mounten oder nicht?
+    * Automount ServiceAccounts or not ?
-    * Muss jeder Pod auf den Kuberentes Api - Server zugreifen können?
-    * Sicherheitskritische Themen in Bezug auf Pods
+    * Does every pod need to access the kubenernetes api server?

  1. Unprivilegierte Pods/Container
-    * Was ist zu beachten?
-    * Welche Images setze ich ein?
-    * Wie kann ich Probleme lösen?
+    * Which images to use ?
-    * Wie debugge ich non-root - Container/Pods?
+    * How can i debug non-root - Container/Pods?
-    * Praktische Verwendung eins non-root pod

  1. The SecurityContext
     * seccomp
     * privileged/unprivileged